CMU-MultiComp-Lab/OpenFace-3.0/README.md

 # OpenFace-3.0
-1. Create the environment: `conda env create -f environment.yml`
-2. Download model weights from the link in the `weights` folder
-3. run `demo.py`

 ## Overview
 OpenFace is a comprehensive toolkit for facial feature extraction, supporting face landmark detection, action unit detection, emotion recognition, and gaze estimation.